 The minor may include a maximum of 3 s.h. in Department of German courses numbered 2002-2100 (e.g., GRMN:2002 Intermediate German II).
 It must include 9 s.h. in Department of German courses (prefix GRMN) numbered 3000 or above.
 Contraception Across Time and Cultures (GRMN:1100) and German Cultural Activities (GRMN:1500) do not count toward the minor.

 Students may count one Department of German course taught in English and numbered 2500-2999 toward the minor by registering for 4 s.h. of credit for the course instead of 3 s.h.; the additional 1 s.h. of credit reflects an added research component.
 See "German in Translation Courses" below.
-View 3000-level course selections (prefix GRMN) under the Courses section.
+View 3000-level course selections (prefix GRMN) under Courses in this section of the Catalog.
 Courses taught in English that are taken for 3 s.h. do not count toward the minor in German.

 With the approval of the director of undergraduate studies, students may count up to 6 s.h. earned in study abroad at a university in a German-speaking country toward the minor.